Tbseddy/Amazon-Project/README.md

 Classes let us make a property or a method private, which means it can only be accessed inside the class.
 Class property without a hash (#) in front is called a public property meaning it can be accessed anywhere.

 Converting an object into a class.
 Instead of using regular objects in this array we are giong to use a class to generate these objects

+#### Inheritance
+This let's us reuse code between classes.
+It allows one class to get all the properties and methods from another class so we don't have to copy and paste the code.

+We use inheritance when we have one class which is a more specific type of another class.

+Polymorphism is an act of using a method without knowing the class